5.3.1 Non-agency Payments

 - What is a non-agency payment?

-- Was the payment in respect of an enforceable maintenance liability?
+- Was the payment in respect of an enforceable maintenance liability or carer liability?

 - Was a payment made?